Photo Credit: Walter Siegmund via Wikimedia Commons

 Ripe seed cones

-One or more ripe, female seed cones are visible on the plant.
-For Thuja plicata, a seed cone is considered ripe when it has turned brown and the scales have begun to spread apart to expose the seeds inside.
+One or more ripe seed cones (female strobili) are visible on the plant.
+For Thuja plicata, a seed cone is considered ripe when it has turned tan or brown and the scales have begun to spread apart to expose the seeds inside.
 Do not include empty cones that have already dropped all of their seeds.

 More...